BartMassey/genuine-sieve/README.md

 This is a scarily fast implementation: about an order of magnitude faster than the others here.

+The file `c-sieve.c` contains a fairly straightforward C implementation of the Sieve of Eratosthenes, without the 2-wheel optimization or the limit optimization.
+Sadly, it is blindingly faster than any of the Haskell implementations.

 To build these, just use the supplied Makefile by typing "make".
 You will need a recent GHC release (I'm using 7.4.1 currently), as well as my `parseargs` package, available